Key takeaways

 Living room above a sofa

 The sofa is typically the largest piece of furniture in the room.
 The wall behind it is a proportional backdrop to that furniture.
 A canvas spanning two thirds of the sofa's width creates the visual relationship between the furniture and the art that makes the seating area read as designed.
 Anything smaller breaks that relationship.
 The art looks like it was hung without reference to what is below it, which is exactly how it will feel to anyone sitting on the sofa looking at the room.
+For the full breakdown of how to scale and position art over a sofa, the complete guide to canvas art for the living room covers hanging height and proportion in detail.

 Home office primary wall

 The wall you face while working is the highest-value position in any home.
 The scale ensures the piece registers peripherally during focused work sessions, which is necessary for the environmental priming effect to operate at all.
 A small canvas above a desk requires conscious attention to notice.
-Large canvas art is present in your visual field throughout the working day without requiring that attention.
+Large wall art is present in your visual field throughout the working day without requiring that attention.

 For everything about designing a home office wall that works on both a personal focus level and a professional video-call level, the complete home office wall art setup guide covers every relevant decision from sizing to camera calibration.